 As can be seen, overwhelming majority of the memory of the m_cEncLib object is consumed by ALF object (m_cEncAlf) that is caused by multiple covariance matrices that are stored in this object.

+As can be also seen the there is a big difference between consumed memory for the similar encoding process measured by Linux kernel and by Visual Studio memory profiler.
+On possible reason of such inconsistency in that one measurement tool may also count shared libraries memory, which are linked to the encoding process.
+Once this section provided detailed breakdown of modules that consume most of the memory, it would be interesting to calculate the memory of these modules manually and compare with both numbers measured automatically.

 One straightforward improvement for ECM9